The Hidden Tax Trap of 401(k) Withdrawals

 If this happened to you, don’t panic.

-If you left your job in 2025, you generally have until October 15, 2026 to roll over the loan offset amount into an IRA.
+If you left your job in 2026, you generally have until October 15, 2027 ( the tax filing extension deadline) to roll over the loan offset amount into an IRA.

 The Key Point Most People Miss ❗